 Some aspects of the guidance are “under construction”.
 The above links represent the situation on 11 September 2021.

 We reviewed the legal status of guidance produced by the Church Buildings Council (CBC) in our post Pews vs Chairs: Application of CBC Guidance, in which we considered the extent to which the guidance was binding.
 In summary we concluded:

-- CBC guidance notes are issued under statutory authority; however, they are not documents with statutory authority as they have not been not approved by Parliament (or Synod);
+- Although CBC guidance notes are issued under statutory authority, notes are not documents with statutory authority since, individually, each has not been approved by General Synod or Parliament;

-- However, although there is no direct line of authority to Parliament/Synod, under the Dioceses, Mission and Pastoral Measure 2007, rule 9.6 Faculty Jurisdiction Rules 2015 contains a mandatory requirement for a Chancellor to seek the advice of the CBC on the proposals that fall within paragraph (1) and, in other cases, an optional provision under rule 9.7 whereby a chancellor may seek the advice of the CBC where he/she thinks that this would be of assistance.
+- Nevertheless, although there is no direct line of authority to General Synod or Parliament, under the Dioceses, Mission and Pastoral Measure 2007, rule 9.6 Faculty Jurisdiction Rules 2015 contains a mandatory requirement for a Chancellor to seek the advice of the CBC on the proposals that fall within paragraph (1) and, in other cases, an optional provision under rule 9.7 whereby a chancellor may seek the advice of the CBC where he/she thinks that this would be of assistance.

 The important issue in applying the Guidance is therefore to be the nature of the advice that is sought of the CBC by a chancellor in relation to a particular situation, rather than its exact legal status.
 In Re All Saints West Burnley ECC Bla 6, Chancellor Bullimore commented:

 “Expert evidence [where taken, and subject to the requirements of rule 11.5 FJR 2015]…looks very different from the Guidance, and is plainly focussed on the particular case in a way the Guidance cannot be.
 The former is attributable to an individual.
 The latter does not cover alternative views.
 Further the Guidance can canvass wider ground than an expert report is likely to do“.